kishikawakatsumi/KeychainAccess/README.md

 The same way as when adding.

-**Do not run in the main thread If there is a possibility that the item you are trying to add already exists, and protected.
+**Do not run in the main thread if there is a possibility that the item you are trying to add already exists, and protected.**
-Because updating protected items requires authentication.**
+**Because updating protected items requires authentication.**

 Additionally, you want to show custom authentication prompt message when updating, specify an `authenticationPrompt` attribute.
 If the item not protected, the `authenticationPrompt` parameter just be ignored.